 Philippines - GDP

-Against this backdrop, FocusEconomics Consensus Forecast panelists forecast the economy to expand 6.3% in 2019, which is unchanged from last month’s projection.
-For 2020, they also pencil in economic growth of 6.3%.
+Against this backdrop, FocusEconomics Consensus Forecast panelists forecast the economy to grow 1.4% in 2020, which is down 3.8 percentage points from last month’s projection.
+For 2021, they see economic growth accelerating to 6.8%.

 Philippines - GDP Data